KenT2/tboplayer/README.md

 Instructions for installation on the official Raspbian image:

-You can use the installer that comes with TBOPlayer, or install it manually.
+You can use the installer that comes with TBOPlayer, or if that does not work for some reason you can install it manually.

 To use the installer, from a terminal window open in your home directory, type: